1. Pysanka plant symbols are numerous and diverse. (Thus, “The Story of Pysanka” mentions some 3 dozen pysanka plant symbols).

 3. Plant symbols may represent either a whole plant, or any part of it (a leaf, a flower or even a stem).

 4. Plant symbols can have many variants.
-(The book mentions about a dozen variations of ‘rozha’ (mallow) symbol).
+(For example, “The Story of Pysanka” mentions about a dozen variations of ‘rozha’ (mallow) symbol).

-5. Leaves follow flower symbols in popularity.
-(The book contains several examples of leaf symbols, including periwinkle, oak, nut, horseradish, maple and cherry).
+5. Leaves follow flower symbols in popularity. (“The Story of Pysanka” contains several examples of leaf symbols, including periwinkle, oak, nut, horseradish, maple and cherry).

-7. ‘Rozha’ (mallow) pysanka is mentioned in Hryhoriy Kvitka-Osnovyanenko’s novel ‘Here’s a Treasure for You’ (1837).
-Our book refers to two stories of this Ukrainian writer; the second story being ‘A Soldier’s Portrait’ (1833).
+7. Interestingly, ‘Rozha’ (mallow) pysanka is mentioned in Hryhoriy Kvitka-Osnovyanenko’s novel ‘Here’s a Treasure for You’ (1837).
+As a matter of fact, our book refers to two stories of this Ukrainian writer; the second story being ‘A Soldier’s Portrait’ (1833).

 8. On a rare occasion the same symbol can represent different plants in various localities of Ukraine.
-The ‘field mallow’ of Ostroverhivka village and the ‘‘oak leaf’ of Lebedyn town, are almost identical.
+For instance, the ‘field mallow’ of Ostroverhivka village and the ‘‘oak leaf’ of Lebedyn town, are almost identical.

 9. One of the most ancient of pysanka plant symbols is the ‘sosna’ (pine).
 Together with another ancient symbol ‘sontse’ (the sun) it represents the resurgence of nature.